LL782/earthquakes/solution-2/README.md

 ---

-For discussion of the solution please see [the README in the root of this repo](https://github.com/LL782/earthquakes)
+More notes on both solution are in the README in the [root of this repo](https://github.com/LL782/earthquakes)